 In accordance with the Bulgarian Commercial Act, the Company as a joint stock company should maintain net assets exceeding the registered capital.
 As at the reporting date this capital adequacy rule is met.

-Notes to the separate financial statements
+For the year ended 31 December 2021 Notes to the separate financial statements